 Canvas is SAIC’s online learning platform and will be the central resource for all of your course materials and communication with instructors and peers.
 Visit Canvas or download the app for Android or Apple and login using your SAIC username and password.

 The Dashboard is the first thing you will see when you log into Canvas.
 The Dashboard helps you to see what is happening in your current courses.
 For more information, visit How do I use the Dashboard as a student?
+If you are not familiar with Canvas, it will be important to do at least one of the following:

 For additional resources, review the information available online about Canvas at SAIC.
 You may also contact our Canvas support team at canvas-help@saic.edu.

-How large are the ACE online courses?
+How large are ACE online courses?

-ACE online courses typically have between seven and 16 students.
+ACE online courses typically have between seven and 14 students.

-If my class is scheduled to meet at specific times, does that mean I will be in a Zoom meeting for the duration?
+If my online class is scheduled to meet at specific times, does that mean I will be in a Zoom meeting for the duration?

 Not necessarily.
 Course participation and activities will be structured in a way that best suits the course content and students enrolled.
 In addition to lectures, presentations, and group discussions, instructors may provide independent or small group sessions during the scheduled class meeting.